What is Social Legislation? Its Concepts and Division

 What is Legislation?

-Legislation means the declaration of legal rules from a competent authority.
+Legislation refers to the formal enactment of legal regulations by a competent authority.
 Such authority is called “Legislation” and its members are “Legislature”.

 Division of Legislation

 Legislation can have a broad or limited interpretation.
-In its broadest sense, it encompasses all the methods of lawmaking.
-In its narrow sense, it encompasses laws created by the sovereign or subordinate legislator.
-Now, let’s examine both of them closely.
+In its most comprehensive definition, it includes all lawmaking techniques.
+In its narrow sense, it includes legislation established by the sovereign or subordinate legislature.
+Let us scrutinize both of them thoroughly.

 Wide Sense of Legislation

-As mentioned earlier, it encompasses all forms of legislation.
+As previously said, it includes all types of legislation.

 Addition or Alteration